 Mount Gambier, Australia, is the second biggest city in the state of South Australia with a population of around 30,000 people.
 It is a convenient stop if you are driving along the Great Ocean Road between Adelaide and Melbourne, which is how I first came to visit Mount Gambier about fifteen years ago.
 Back then it was just an overnight stop and I didn’t really think about things to do in Mount Gambier.

-Fast forward to a few weeks ago and I came across an article in a local newspaper about ghost mushrooms in the forest near Mount Gambier!
+More recently I came across an article in a local newspaper about ghost mushrooms in the forest near Mount Gambier!
 I can hear you asking “what in the world are ghost mushrooms?”
 I thought the same thing, and just had to find out.
 So we planned a road trip!
 This time I was doing the Adelaide to Mount Gambier drive just to check out the local Mount Gambier sights, not to continue on from Mount Gambier to Melbourne.
 During my research I mostly came across only the same five or six things to see in Mount Gambier, but digging a little deeper I came up with so much more.
 Here you will find everything I came up with, bundled up in one comprehensive post.

 NEW (Oct 2018) – I have just created a Facebook Group to answer any questions you may have about travel in South Australia.
 We can help with any queries you have, make further suggestions and provide the latest information.
 Click here to join now.